 For patients with renal failure, calcitriol or another vitamin D analog that does not require renal metabolic alteration (eg, alfacalcidiol, dihydrotachysterol) should be used.
 Patients with hypoparathyroidism also have difficulty converting cholecalciferol to its active form and also usually require calcitriol, usually 0.5 to 2 mcg orally once a day.
 Pseudohypoparathyroidism can occasionally be managed with oral calcium supplementation alone, but calcitriol at the above dose may be needed.
 Dihydrotachysterol is usually given orally at 0.8 to 2.4 mg once a day for a few days, followed by 0.2 to 1.0 mg once a day.
 Alfacalcidiol is not available in the US.

-Vitamin D analogs include dihydrotachysterol (usually given orally at 0.8 to 2.4 once/day for a few days, followed by 0.2 to 1.0 mg once/day) and calcidiol (eg, 4000 to 6000 IU po once/wk).
 Use of vitamin D analogs can be complicated by vitamin D toxicity, with severe symptomatic hypercalcemia.
 Serum calcium concentration should be monitored weekly at first and then at 1- to 3-month intervals after calcium concentrations have stabilized.
 The maintenance dose of calcitriol or its analog, dihydrotachysterol, usually decreases with time.

 Causes of hypocalcemia include hypoparathyroidism, pseudohypoparathyroidism, vitamin D deficiency, and renal failure.